PnS2018/pns2018.github.com/session_03.md

 \end{aligned}
 $$

 Note that in practice, we prefer to process a batch of 3D tensors instead of one.
 Therefore, usually, we define the input of the convolution with an additional dimension that represents the `batch_size`.
-The input can be characterized as a 4D tensor as well: `batch_size x number of feature maps x height of feature maps x width of feature maps`.
+The input feature maps can be characterized as a 4D tensor as well: `batch_size x number of feature maps x height of feature maps x width of feature maps`.

 ---